robertabarton/parent-trail/README.md

 1.2 Minor fixes from initial release

 # Known issues
-- Page down and up buttons affect whole window, need events to be channeled to dialog
+- Page down and up buttons not yet processed by popup dialog

 Please log any new issues in the github issue trail and I will deal with them as soon as possible [Parent trail issues](https://github.com/robertabarton/parent-trail/issues)